-According to the U.S. Census, 7 in 10 Utah residents own their home, a 10 percent higher rate than the national average.
-Home insurance in Utah costs $825 annually on average for a dwelling coverage of $250,000.
+As of 2019, 71% of Utah residents own a home and the median average property value is $330,300, up from $303,300 the prior year.
+In Utah, the average annual cost of home insurance is $647 per year for a dwelling coverage of $250,000, according to Bankrate’s 2021 study of quoted annual premiums.
 Although not legally required, a homeowners insurance policy can protect you from financially devastating events like weather events and property crime.
-Whether you’re insurance shopping for the first time or just looking for a better rate, Utah has a range of insurance providers that can offer you suitable coverage for your property.
+Whether you are insurance shopping for the first time or just looking for a better rate, the Beehive State has a range of insurance providers that can offer the best homeowners insurance in Utah for your property.

 Best home insurance companies in Utah

 With 1,846 insurance companies currently licensed in Utah, your choices for a provider are nearly endless.
 The J.D.
-Power 2019 U.S. Home Insurance Study lists these home insurers as the best of the best:
+Power 2020 U.S. Home Insurance Study lists these home insurers as some of the best home insurance companies in Utah:

-- State Farm: State Farm is another customer favorite for home insurance in Utah.
+State Farm is another customer favorite for home insurance in Utah.
 Home insurance policies include coverage for acts of nature, fire, theft and vandalism.
 State Farm is ranked fourth in the country by J.D.
-Power and while the company only has an A rating from the BBB, it makes up for it with an A++ financial stability rating from AM Best.
+Power and has an A++ financial stability rating from AM Best.

 Average homeowners insurance cost in Utah